NunoMBatista/Neutral-Atom-QGARS/README.md

 4. **Performance**: Better classification accuracy compared to non-guided approaches
 5. **Flexibility**: Works with various quantum configurations and datasets

-## Installation and Usage

-[Installation instructions to be added]

 ## License

 This project is licensed under the GNU General Public License v3.0 (GPL-3.0) - see the [LICENCE](LICENCE) file for details.

-The GPL-3.0 is a strong copyleft license that requires anyone who distributes this code or derivative works to make the source available under the same terms.
-This is particularly important for quantum computing software to ensure that innovations remain accessible to the research community.

-## Acknowledgments

-[Acknowledgments to be added]